storybookjs/ember/docs/addons/addons-api.md

 ### api.getQueryParam()

 This method allows you to get a query param set by the above API `setQueryParams`.
-For example, let's say we need to get the `bbc` query param.
-Then this how we do it:
+For example, we need to get the `bbc` query param.
+Then this is how we do it:

 <!-- prettier-ignore-start -->